-Observe these NOTES, CAUTIONS and WARNINGS; be aware that servicing a vehicle requires mechanical skill and a regard for conditions that could be hazardous.
-Improper service or repair may damage the vehicle or render it unsafe.
+Observe these NOTES, CAUTIONS and WARNINGS;

+be aware that servicing a vehicle requires mechanical skill and a regard for conditions that could be hazardous.
+Improper service or repair may damage the vehicle or

 Battery posts, terminals and related accessories contain lead and lead compounds.
 Wash hands after handling.